Click to resize the text + -

 It is the applicant’s responsibility to submit all required applications, documents, and fees to the Board.

-1. Complete and submit the Temporary Permit Application along with the applicable filing fee; and
+1. Complete and submit the Application for Temporary Permit to Practice Architecture Application along with the applicable filing fee;

 2. Have verification of your current license sent directly to the Nebraska board from the issuing licensing jurisdiction or NCARB.
-The license verification may be able to be submitted electronically.
+The Verification of Licensure or Examination of an Architect may be able to be submitted electronically.
 If not, paper verification can be found here.

-3. Upon receipt of your application, an exam on the Nebraska E&A Act and Board’s Rules and Regulations will be sent to you.
+3. Upon receipt of your application, an exam on The Nebraska Engineers and Architects Regulation Act will be sent to you.
 This must be successfully passed and sent back to the Board prior to your permit being issued.

 Temporary Permits may be issued administratively by Board staff contingent on formal approval by the Board and will consist of a template containing the applicant’s name, permit number, expiration date, and the project name and location.